What to Do if You Get a Knocked-out Tooth

 As mentioned, you shouldn’t wrap your tooth in cloth.
 You also shouldn’t use tap water to keep your tooth moist.
 Tap water can damage the surface cells in the root of the tooth.

-See an Emergency Dentist Near New Bern Ave
+See an Emergency Dentist in North Carolina

 You’ll have the best chances if you visit a dentist within a half hour of your knocked-out tooth accident.
 Make sure you bring the tooth with you.
 Even if you haven’t followed all of these instructions, your dentist will still try to save it.